What is a summary?

 When should I summarize?

-As often as possible, especially in APA.
-APA format is more focused on ideas in general, so unless the source has phrased their ideas in an especially unique or beautiful way, a direct quote won’t be necessary.
-In MLA, direct quotes (word-for-word material, with quotation marks around it) are more common.
+When writing in APA style, you want to summarize and paraphrase the majority of your writing.
+APA style papers are often focused on research, so use direct quotes sparingly.
+In MLA, direct quotes are more common.
 If you are writing a Critical or Literary Analysis essay, direct quotes are recommended to show exactly how the author writes.
-However, most other general research projects will rely heavily on summary/paraphrase . . . as well as on your analysis of the source materials!
-Clarify the kind of writing you are doing here.
+However, most other general research projects will rely heavily on summarizing and paraphrasing as well as on your analysis of the source materials.

 How do I summarize?